miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 2. Get the best bows

 Night Scouts:
-1. Give your team the ability to see at night
+1. Give your team the ability to see at night: some creatures can do this innately, whilst others can use jewelry for item-based or eat mushrooms for temporary night vision
-2. Let your archers shoot at night
+2. One creature with night vision can spot for others in the same team
-3. Use night scouts in dark caves
+3. Let your archers shoot at night
-4. Spot the enemy first to suprise them or avoid them
+4. Use night scouts in dark caves
-5. Can use night vision mushrooms
+5. Spot the enemy first to suprise them or avoid them

 Aerial Scouts:
 1. Give you line-of-sight past trees and some other barriers
-2. Aim arrows at full range through a forest
+2. Aim arrows at full range through (or over) a forest
 3. See enemies before they see you
 4. Shoot enemies before they see you